 The Omarthai is located in Sukhumvit area of Bangkok, which is a tourist hub of sorts.
 It can be easily accessed from all parts of the Thai capital by BTS.
 The nearest BTS station is Phra Khanong, located about 250 meters away from the hostel.
 Sukhumvit is also a major business district of Thailand.

-Here you will find all amenities that can be expected in a modern country.
+Here you will find all the amenities that can be expected in a modern country.
 This area of Bangkok is bustling with activity 24x7x365.
 It is also near most foreign embassies and diplomatic missions.
 Sukhumvit area has a host of restaurants that feature almost every major cuisine of the world.
-Small and large local stores lend the area a typical residential ambience.
+Small and large local stores lend the area a typical residential ambiance.

 Additionally, Omarthai offers BBQ facilities every evening and a small bar where you can enjoy great local beers and brews or sip imported variants.
 Malls, sightseeing, tourist attractions or some cool Bangkok’s yoga studios can be easily accessed from this area.

 As we mentioned earlier, Thailand is a hot destination all through the year.
 Hence, it is highly recommended to book a hostel well before your arrival in Bangkok.
 Best hostels in Bangkok for backpackers generally offer a host of freebies including WiFi Internet access and giant screen TVs.

 Before booking online, check whether the preferred hostel offers certain facilities.

 Complimentary coffee or breakfast.
 Some hostels provide electric kettles for boiling water to make tea or coffee.
 Tea and coffee stalls in Bangkok are often hard to find.

 Look for 7-Eleven stores near the hostel you wish to stay.
 These stores, like elsewhere in the world, operate round the clock.
 Meaning, you can buy anything from snacks to soap, beer to mobile calling credit anytime.